vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 #### Install the Transport HID or USB package
 Then depending on your choice install one of the corresponding packages:
-- Install the Ledger package [@ledgerhq/hw-transport-webhid](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid) which provide you with all the methods to interact with  your Ledger with an HID connexion:
+- Install the Ledger package [@ledgerhq/hw-transport-webhid](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webhid) which provide you with all the methods to interact with  your Nano with an HID connexion:
     ```console
     npm install --save @ledgerhq/hw-transport-webhid
     ```
-- Install the Ledger package [@ledgerhq/hw-transport-webusb](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webusb) which provide you with all the methods to interact with  your Ledger with a USB connexion:
+- Install the Ledger package [@ledgerhq/hw-transport-webusb](https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-webusb) which provide you with all the methods to interact with  your Nano with a USB connexion:
     ```console
     `npm install --save @ledgerhq/hw-transport-webusb`
     ```